United Talent Agency: Recent history

 In 2011, UTA relocated its headquarters to a Civic Center Drive complex, which was renamed UTA Plaza.
 The company acquired N.S.
 Bienstock, one of the largest agencies for television news talent in the United States, in January 2014.
 N.S.
-Bienstock represented more than 600 television news anchors, reporters, and producers, including: Glenn Beck, Anderson Cooper, Megyn Kelly, Steve Kroft, Lara Logan, David Muir, Norah O'Donnell, Bill O'Reilly, Robin Roberts, Bob Schieffer, and Bob Simon.
-Richard Leibner and Carole Cooper continued to serve in their roles as co-presidents of N.S.
+Bienstock represented more than 600 television news anchors, reporters, and producers.
+Richard Leibner and Carole Cooper continued in their roles as co-presidents of N.S.
 Bienstock.
 The merger made UTA the largest company representing television news talent.
 In 2017, UTA did not renew O'Reilly's contract due to allegations of sexual harassment.
 The venture was rebranded UTA News & Broadcast in 2017.

 The agency created a new publishing imprint called Keywords Press in May 2014, to publish books by internet entertainers.
 UTA partnered with Atria Publishing Group, a division of Simon & Schuster, to create the imprint.
 Keywords announced deals with Shane Dawson, Connor Franta, and Joey Graceffa.

 In 2015, UTA hired a dozen agents from Creative Artists Agency in what was widely characterized in the media as a "midnight raid".
 Creative Artists Agency filed a lawsuit in response.
 Also in that year, the company took a minority investment from Jeffrey W. Ubben, founder and CEO of ValueAct Capital, who became a non-voting UTA board member.
 ValueAct also was invested in 21st Century Fox, Adobe Systems, CB Richard Ellis, and Microsoft at the time.
 UTA acquired The Agency Group (TAG), the world's largest independent music agency, in August 2015.
 TAG had approximately 95 agents working in cities including London, Los Angeles, and New York, and brought around 2,000 artists into UTA's client portfolio, including Muse, Paramore and The Black Keys.
 UTA expanded its New York City offices in 2016.

 In early 2017, UTA held several events relating to political and social movements.
 In lieu of its annual Academy Awards party, UTA organized a "United Voices" rally outside the company's Beverly Hills headquarters two days before the 89th Academy Awards, in response to President Donald Trump's signing of Executive Order 13769, commonly referred to as the "Muslim travel ban".
-As many as 2,000 demonstrators attended in support of refugee relief and freedom of speech, including Michael J. Fox, Gavin Newsom, Bill Nye, Wilmer Valderrama, and Kristen Wiig.
+As many as 2,000 demonstrators attended in support of refugee relief and freedom of speech.
 UTA also contributed $250,000, plus $70,000 collected via crowdfunding, to the American Civil Liberties Union and the International Rescue Committee.
 The company hosted events for female employees in Los Angeles, New York, and Toronto as part of the Day Without a Woman.